 This is the other category that OluKai shoes always seem to excel in.
 Don't let the supple leather and fancy stitching fool you, this Hawaiian-based shoe is no stranger to the water.
 After walking through a river on a sunny day, the footbed of the Paniolo was dry to the touch in just under two minutes.
 The straps took about 20 minutes to dry, and you could still feel slight moisture with weight on the shoe until around 30 minutes.
 This shows more water absorption and wicking than true resistance, but the entire leather shoe was still dry in an impressive time.
 Our other OluKai contenders, the Ohana and Lala performed similarly well, with the Lala being the most impressive of all.

 After walking in a cold Colorado river, the Paniolo's footbed was dry to the touch in under 2 minutes.

 Traction wasn't a particular strong suit of the Paniolo, though it was absolutely decent.
 When compared to some of the more outdoorsy or supportive models it didn't quite measure up, but on its own merits this flip did just fine and will serve you well for any kind of urban adventure or simple trek in the outdoors.
 The stitching on the footbed provided a bit of additional footbed traction as well.
 If you want to stay stylish but think you'll need more traction, we thought the Lala and Gizeh were a bit stickier on uncertain terrain.

 Even the sole of this shoe is attractive.
-It wasn't the stickiest, but in most situations we found it to be perfectly adequate.
+It isn't the stickiest, but in most situations, it's perfectly adequate.